Cliviger: Notable people

 There appears to have been a family called "de Clivacher" in the 14th century.
 The last known member of the family was Cecilia de Clivacher who died shortly before the accession of Edward I to the throne of England.
 After that the name becomes extinct.

 The parish is the historical home of the Whitaker family, possibly the most notable being 16th century theologian William Whitaker.
 William Whitaker's son, Alexander Whitaker, was instrumental in the founding of the Jamestown colony in what is now Virginia, United States.
-Alexander converted many local First Nation Americans, including most notably Pocahontas, daughter of Powhatan, chief of the Tsenacommacah people.
+Alexander converted many local First Nation Americans, including most notably Pocahontas, daughter of Powhatan, chief of the Powhatan Confederacy.
 The Baptism of Pocahontas is depicted in a painting of the same name by John Gadsby Chapman and now hangs in the US Capitol building, Washington DC.

 The Reverend Thomas Dunham Whitaker, often called "the historian of Whalley", was curate of St John's from 1797, and later vicar of the parishes of Whalley and Blackburn.
 A keen naturalist, The Rev. Whitaker is credited with planting many of the trees in the immediate vicinity of Holme Chapel.

 Ormerod House was the home of the Thursby family—notable members include General James Yorke Scarlett; and also the mother of German Korvettenkapitän Peter-Erich Cremer (1911–1992), one of the most decorated U-boat aces of the Second World War (and ultimately adjutant to Grand Admiral Karl Dönitz), was a Thursby.